 Kent in Portage County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Abraham Lincoln, Ravenna, Ohio (approx. 5 miles away); Silver Lake / Silver Lake Amusement Park (approx. 6.1 miles away); First Congregational Church Tallmadge Veterans Memorial (approx. 6.1 miles away); Tallmadge Circle (Public Square) (approx. 6.1 miles away); Old Town Hall and Academy (approx. 6.1 miles away); Ephraim Root (approx. 6.4 miles away); Rootstown (approx. 6.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+James A. Garfield (approx. 0.2 miles away); Kent State University (approx. 0.8 miles away); The Pennsylvania and Ohio Canal (approx. 4.2 miles away); Silver Lake / Silver Lake Amusement Park (approx. 5.2 miles away); First Congregational Church (approx. 5.6 miles away); Tallmadge Veterans Memorial (approx. 5.6 miles away); Tallmadge Circle (Public Square) (approx. 5.6 miles away); Old Town Hall and Academy (approx. 5.6 miles away).
+Touch for a list and map of all markers in Kent.